mrhobbeys/phone-number-cleanup/README.md

 This repository and plugin is an experiment in AI coding.
 Please use with caution.

 **Phone Number Clean Up** is a WordPress plugin that allows users to extract phone numbers from a block of text.
 The plugin provides a public-facing form via shortcode or Gutenberg block where users can paste text and receive a list of unique, normalized phone numbers (currently USA + Spain).
-No data is sent offsite.
+All extracted phone numbers are stored in the database for future reference.

 ---